nhabibi/Bioinformatics_Projects/Daphnia/README.md

-# Postdoctoral Research: Daphnia Analysis
+# Multiomics Analysis of Daphnia Species

 This project involves various analyses related to Daphnia, focusing on metabolomics and RNA sequencing during my postdoctoral research.